-- Neglience – In its broadest sense, carelessness.
-More precisely, conduct which falls below the standard of care established by law for the protection of others against unreasonable risks of harm.
-In order to prevail in a negligence action, the plaintiff must prove, by a preponderance of the evidence, the following four elements: (1) that the defendant owed the plaintiff a duty of care; (2) that the defendant breached the duty; (3) that the defendant’s breach of his or her duty of care caused the plaintiff’s injury; (4) that the plaintiff suffered injury.
+- Negligence – In its broadest sense means carelessness.
+More precisely, conduct that falls below the standard of care established by law for the protection of others against unreasonable risks of harm.
+In order to prevail in a negligence action, the plaintiff must prove, by a preponderance of the evidence, the following four elements: (1) that the defendant owed the plaintiff a duty of care; (2) that the defendant breached the duty; (3) that the defendant’s breach of his or her duty of care caused the plaintiff’s injury; (4) that the plaintiff suffered an injury.

 - Nursing Home Abuse – Any physical, sexual, verbal, psychological, or financial abuse perpetrated against residents of a residential care facility.
 Although nursing home abuse is a growing problem, many victims do not report violations because they are scared or ashamed.

-- Personal Exploitation – Aan act of forcing, compelling or exerting undue influence over a vulnerable adult causing the vulnerable adult to act in a way that is inconsistent with relevant past behavior, or causing the vulnerable adult to perform services.
+- Personal Exploitation – An act of forcing, compelling, or exerting undue influence over a vulnerable adult causing the vulnerable adult to act in a way that is inconsistent with relevant past behavior, or causing the vulnerable adult to perform services.

-- Plaintiff – In civil law, the person who brings an action or starts a lawsuit.
+- Plaintiff – In civil law, the person who brings a legal action against another (or others) or starts a lawsuit.

-- Position of Trust and Confidence – The position of a person who is a parent, spouse, adult child, or other relative by blood or marriage of a vulnerable adult.
-A person in a position of trust includes on who has a legal or fiduciary relationship with vulnerable adult, including a court appointed or voluntary guardian, trustee, attorney, or conservator; a caretaker, or joint tenant a vulnerable adult.
+- Position of Trust and Confidence – The position of a person who is a parent, spouse, adult child, or relative by blood or marriage, or a person/organization with a position of trust and legal oversight of a vulnerable adult.
+A person in a position of trust includes on who has a legal or fiduciary relationship with a vulnerable adult, including a court-appointed or voluntary guardian, trustee, attorney, or conservator; a caretaker, or joint tenant of a vulnerable adult.

-- Power of Attorney – Written document authorizing one person to take certain legal actions on behalf of the person giving the power of attorney.
+- Power of Attorney – The written document authorizing one person to take certain legal actions on behalf of the person giving the power of attorney.

-- Protective Services – Services provided by the state or other governmental agency or any private organizations or individuals which are necessary to prevent abuse, neglect or exploitation.
-Such protective services include, but are limited to evaluation of the need for services, assistance in obtaining appropriate social services and assistance in securing medical and legal services.
+- Protective Services – Services provided by the state or other governmental agencies or any private organizations or individuals which are necessary to prevent abuse, neglect, or exploitation.
+Such protective services include but are limited to evaluation of the need for services, assistance in obtaining appropriate social services, and assistance in securing medical and legal services.